tooooolazy/baseapp/baseApp/README.md

   - the UI class should extend BaseUI
   - delete demo services from UI class
   - delete init(VaadinRequest vaadinRequest) method (from UI class ) or override it.
+  - replace with 'VaadinServlet' with 'BaseAppServlet'
   - create an 'AppLayout' class that implements 'AppLayout' interface and use it in UI class as generic along with a UserBean class.
 An existing Layout class from baseApp-baseUI can be used as base.
   - add and implement abstract methods from BaseUI
   - add property bundle files that match UI's class name and add related static code from BaseUI to load them.

+ - need to revise
 To compile the entire project, run "mvn install" in the parent project.

 Other basic workflow steps: